publicdocs/uscode/assets/md/titles/usc06/us/usc/t6/ch1/schIV/ptD/m__us_usc_t6_s254.md

 ## § 254.
 Employee discipline

-    The Under Secretary for Border and Transportation Security may, notwithstanding any other provision of law, impose disciplinary action, including termination of employment, pursuant to policies and procedures applicable to employees of the Federal Bureau of Investigation, on any employee of the Bureau of Border Security who willfully deceives the Congress or agency leadership on any matter.
+    Notwithstanding any other provision of law, the Secretary may impose disciplinary action on any employee of U.S. Immigration and Customs Enforcement and U.S. Customs and Border Protection who willfully deceives Congress or agency leadership on any matter.

 ([Pub.
-L. 107–296, title IV, § 444][/us/pl/107/296/s444], Nov.
+L. 107–296, title IV][/us/pl/107/296/tIV], § 444, Nov.
 25, 2002, [116 Stat.
-2194][/us/stat/116/2194].)
+2194][/us/stat/116/2194]; [Pub.
+L. 114–125, title VIII][/us/pl/114/125/tVIII], § 802(g)(1)(B)(v)(III), Feb.
+24, 2016, [130 Stat.
+212][/us/stat/130/212].)

- __Change of Name__
+ __Amendments__

-    Bureau of Border Security, referred to in text, changed to Bureau of Immigration and Customs Enforcement by Reorganization Plan Modification for the Department of Homeland Security, eff.
-Mar.
-1, 2003, H. Doc.
-No. 108–32, 108th Congress, 1st Session, set out as a note under [section 542 of this title][/us/usc/t6/s542].
+    2016—[Pub.
+L. 114–125][/us/pl/114/125] amended section generally.
+Prior to amendment, text read as follows: “The Under Secretary for Border and Transportation Security may, notwithstanding any other provision of law, impose disciplinary action, including termination of employment, pursuant to policies and procedures applicable to employees of the Federal Bureau of Investigation, on any employee of the Bureau of Border Security who willfully deceives the Congress or agency leadership on any matter.”

 ----------